LyleScott/zappa-build/README.md

 # zappa-build

-Build a Zappa app within a docker container that mimicks the lambda env.
+Build a Zappa app within a docker container that mimics the Lambda environment.

-Since the `deploy`/`update` wants you to have an active virtualenv, this build creates a new virtual env and installs only `requirements.txt` so that the resultant lambda zip is as small as possible and has only the deps defined (ie, you'll probably have dev stuff installed locally).
+Since `zappa` `deploy`/`update` desires an active virtualenv, this build creates a virtual env and installs _only_ `requirements.txt` so that the resultant Lambda deployment `zip` is as small as possible and has the least number of dependencies.
+This is also helpful when you deploy from your workstation where you'd most likely have `requirements.dev.txt` or other python packages outside of `requirements.txt`; these would make their way into the deployable code that gets side-loaded into the Lambda causing bloat and possible errors due to size limits.

-You'll want to do this when you are building dependencies that require C libraries.
-Otherwise, you run the risk of building packages in an environment (locally) very different than the execution environment (lambda).
+You'll also want to use an isolated build when you are building dependencies that require C libraries, especially if your host system is not Amazon Linux.
+This helps minimize build vs run environment differences.

 > The work here is for a Django app, so edit to taste.